ways to improve your personal brand

 I’d also like to acknowledge the fact that I’m focusing on personal brands here, but you’ll benefit from this post even if the brand you’re building isn’t a personal one.
 The branding industry LOVES to separate business brands vs. personal brands, but most of the strategy is exactly the same.
 Let’s get into it!

-5 Powerful Ways to Improve Your Personal Brand
+5 Ways to Improve Your Personal Brand to Stand Out

 1. Get specific